About DAYBUE

 The DAYBUE Overview Brochure provides information about DAYBUE clinical trial results and safety info

-The DAYBUE Overview Brochure provides information about DAYBUE clinical trial results, safety facts, caregiver experiences, and helpful treatment tips.
+The DAYBUE Overview Brochure provides information about DAYBUE clinical study results, safety facts, caregiver experiences, and helpful treatment tips.

 The DAYBUE Starting Treatment Discussion Guide for caregivers, a tool you can use to talk to your child’s doctor about DAYBUE

-The DAYBUE Treatment Discussion Guide is a tool you can use to talk to your child’s doctor about DAYBUE.
+The DAYBUE Treatment Discussion Guide is a tool you can use to talk to your loved one’s doctor about DAYBUE.